SmartSync Server Quick Start Guide

 To ensure confidentiality, SmartSync Server supports SSL and HTTPS encryption.
 All client file updates synchronized through SmartSync Server are encrypted during transmission.
 When making changes at the head office or over the Internet, rest assured that all of your client’s information stays between you and your client.

 The following are the minimum, recommended, and maximum hardware requirements to run SmartSync Server.
 SmartSync Server will run with the minimum requirements on the listed Microsoft Windows Server versions.
 The following minimum hardware requirements are provided by Microsoft for Windows Server 2008R2 with IIS 7.5.

-Minimum 1 GB of RAM for 32-bit Working Papers or 2 GB of RAM for 64-bit Working Papers; 4 GB and 8 GB respectively are recommended for improved performance, with an additional 1 GB for every 100 users and 5000 files.
+Minimum 2 GB of RAM; 8 GB recommended for improved performance, with an additional 1 GB for every 100 users and 5000 files.

 Note: Computers with more than 16 GB of RAM require more disk space for paging, hibernation, and dump files.

 Minimum 10 GB hard disk space.
 40 GB or higher recommended for improved performance.

 Note: These are the approximate disk space requirements for the system partition.
 Itanium-based operating systems will vary from these estimates.
 Additional disk space may be required if you install the system over a network.

 - Microsoft® Windows Server® 2016